| Oracle9i Supplied PL/SQL Packages and Types Reference Release 2 (9.2) Part Number A96612-01 |

 If you neglect to close a cursor, then the memory used by that cursor remains allocated even though it is no longer needed.

-is an invoker rights stored procedure in USER1
+income is an invoker rights stored procedure in USER1's schema, and USER2 has been granted EXECUTE privilege on it.

 CREATE PROCEDURE income(amount number) AUTHID current_user IS c number; n number; BEGIN c:= dbms_sql.open_cursor; dbms_sql.parse(c, 'insert into accts(''income'', :1)', dbms_sql.native); dbms_sql.bind_variable(c, '1', amount); n := dbms_sql.execute(c); dbms_sql.close_cursor(c); END;

-'s privileges are used, and name resolution of unqualified names is done with respect to USER1
+If USER1 calls USER1.income, then USER1's privileges are used, and name resolution of unqualified names is done with respect to USER1's schema.

-'s privileges are used, and name resolution of unqualified names (such as accts
+If USER2 calls USER1.income, then USER2's privileges are used, and name resolution of unqualified names (such as accts) is done with respect to USER2's schema.

 If you are using dynamic SQL to process a query, then you must perform the following steps: